 Any concerns that a child is being or is at risk of being sexually or criminally exploited should be passed without delay to the DSL.
-St Mary and St Joseph's is aware there is a clear link between regular school absence/truanting, CSE and CCE.
+NAME OF SCHOOL is aware there is a clear link between regular school absence/truanting, CSE and CCE.
 Staff should consider a child to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.

-The DSL will use the Pan Dorset Children and Families Partnership Adolescent Safety Framework Safer
+The DSL will use the Devon Children and Families Partnership Adolescent Safety Framework Safer Me

-Me Assessment on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited, or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
-The Safer Me Assessment will indicate to the DSL whether a Safer Me Early Help approach or referral to the Exploitation Hub is required.
+Assessment SCHOOL TO REVIEW, ADD AND AMEND TO REFLECT ITS LA/LOCAL ARRANGEMENTS on all occasions when there is a concern that a child is being or is at risk of being sexually or criminally exploited, or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually or criminally exploited.
+The Safer Me Assessment SCHOOL TO AMEND TO REFLECT LOCAL ARRANGEMENTS will indicate to the DSL whether a Safer Me Early Help approach or referral to the Exploitation Hub is required SCHOOL TO AMEND TO REFLECT LOCAL ARRANGEMENTS.
 If the DSL is in any doubt she/he will contact MASH for consultation.

 In all cases if the assessment identified any level of concern, the DSL should contact their local MACE13 (Missing & Child Exploitation) and email the completed Safer Me assessment along with a MASH enquiry form.
 If a child is in immediate danger the police should be called on 999.
+SCHOOL TO AMEND TO REFLECT LOCAL ARRANGEMENTS.
 Concerns must also be recorded on the school's CPOMs system.

-St Mary and St Joseph's is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+SCHOOL NAME is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 As a consequence, the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.

-St Mary and St Joseph's includes the risks of sexual and criminal exploitation in the PHSE/SRE and wider school curriculum.
+SCHOOL NAME includes the risks of sexual and criminal exploitation in the PHSE/SRE and wider school curriculum.
 Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
 They will be supported in terms of recognising and assessing risk in relation to CSE/CCE, including online, and knowing how and where to get help.
-Throughout our curriculum children are taught about the PANTS rule, the sharing of images online, CONSENT RESPONSIBILITY RESPECT and DIGNITY through the Life Education visits & Life to the Full Programme
+Throughout our curriculum children are taught about CONSENT RESPONSIBILITY RESPECT and DIGNITY